Nationals hit 8 HRs to blast Brewers 15-2

+The Washington Nationals staged their own version of the Home Run Derby, with Michael Blazek serving as the unwilling batting practice pitcher.

-The Washington Nationals tied a franchise record with eight home runs, including two apiece by Bryce Harper and Ryan Zimmerman, and Max Scherzer pitched six innings of three-hit ball in a 15-2 rout of the fading Milwaukee Brewers on Thursday.
+Washington tied a franchise record with eight homers and matched two major league marks during a prolific third inning that highlighted a 15-2 rout of the fading Milwaukee Brewers on Thursday.

+Bryce Harper and Ryan Zimmerman each homered twice for the Nationals, who banged out 19 hits in reaching double figures in runs for the 18th time this season.

+"We have a lineup that can do some special things," Harper said.
+"Anything can happen."

-Washington matched two major league records in a seven-run third inning: Most consecutive home runs (four) and most home runs in an inning (five).
+Washington equaled two big league records in a seven-run third: Most consecutive home runs (four) and most home runs in an inning (five).

+"We had a big offensive barrage today," manager Dusty Baker said, understating the obvious.

+All the home runs in the third inning were hit off Blazek (0-1), who was making his first major league start following 108 appearances in relief.

 The streak was interrupted when Daniel Murphy flied out, after which some of the fans reacted with good-natured booing.

-Anthony Rendon resumed the fun with a shot to dead center that finally chased Blazek, whose first major league start was memorable for all the wrong reasons.
+Anthony Rendon resumed the fun with a shot to dead center that finally chased Blazek, who gave up seven hits — six of them long balls.

 Zimmerman and Jose Lobaton both homered off Wily Peralta in the fourth for a 15-1 lead.